wiseallie/exception_notification/README.md

 renderer, allowing your new section(s) to access and display them.
 See the existing sections defined by the plugin for examples of how to write your own.

+Background Notifications
+---

+If you want to send notifications from a background process like DelayedJob, you should use the background_exception_notification method like this:

+    begin
+      some code...
+    rescue => e
+      ExceptionNotifier::Notifier.background_exception_notification(e)
+    end

 Manually notify of exception
 ---